magnusnosnes/LineageHomology/README.md

 represents Norway, and blue represents the rest of the world (RoW).

 ![LineageHomology_procedure](./Examples_and_plotting_methods/How_it_works.png)This
-figure shows how LineageHomology can be used to estimate transmission lineages, singletons, importation, exportation and local transmission events.
+figure shows how LineageHomology estimates transmission lineages, singletons, importation, exportation and local transmission events.
 The green-shaded background represents transmission lineages and encompasses the tips that are included in the group.
 The transmission lineages are defined based on a 50 percent probability of the same state on every node within the TL.
 The pink-shaded background denotes singletons, which are unconnected to any other tips as per the rule that defines TLs.
 The areas showing TLs and singletons extend back to the importation date, which is the midpoint of the edge ancestral to the most recent common ancestor (MRCA) for the TLs and the midpoint on the ancestral edge leading to the first geographical transitions for singletons.
+Exports are set to the times of the midpoint of the branches that leads to a different geographical location.
 Importation dates are also indicated by blue stippled lines ending in blue dots on the time axis.
-Branching events are used as estimates of local transmission within transmission lineages, which is represented by red stippled lines ending in red dots on the time axis.
+Branching events within TLs are used as estimates of local transmission.
+All types of events are projected down as black points to individual axes to show the events with respect to the focal location (red or blue / Norway or RoW).

 Next we run LineageHomology on the output from ace according to the approach outlined above.